drug-design/course/docs/chapters/success-stories-in-drug-discovery.md

 #### Developing an Assay for ACE

-Despite great reluctance on the part of the Squibb research management, Cushman and Ondetti, an enzymologist and a synthetic peptide chemist, were finally put to work.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/developing-an-assay-for-ace-7f29f355'><i class='fa fa-play' aria-hidden='true'></i></button>Despite great reluctance on the part of the Squibb research management, Cushman and Ondetti, an enzymologist and a synthetic peptide chemist, were finally put to work.
 Cushman began working at the Squibb institute in 1968 and had formulated the first quantitative assay for ACE.
 Cushman and Ondetti hypothesized that ACE was a zinc metalloprotease with a zinc ion at the heart of its enzymatic protein-cleavage action, based on early studies that had shown its inhibition using chelating agents such as EDTA and its reactivation using various divalent metal ions.
 *[nce]: New Chemical Entity: a compound not previously described.

 ![](https://media.drugdesign.org/course/success-stories-in-drug-discovery/captopril_assay.png){: loading=lazy }
 #### Isolating and Purifying the Venom Peptides

-In 1970, they successfully isolated and purified six venom peptides that caused ACE inhibition, amongst them the peptide with the best duration of action, which was later called teprotide.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/isolating-purifying-venom-peptides-6bcd0e05'><i class='fa fa-play' aria-hidden='true'></i></button>In 1970, they successfully isolated and purified six venom peptides that caused ACE inhibition, amongst them the peptide with the best duration of action, which was later called teprotide.
 They subsequently determined its chemical structure, a nona-peptide (9 amino acids) shown below.

 ![](https://media.drugdesign.org/course/success-stories-in-drug-discovery/captopril_isolation.png){: loading=lazy }